karthikraja95/academic-kickstart/content/post/FSIL/index.md

 ## Ideas for Future Work

-I found these following papers are interesting to extend the Incremental Few-Shot Learning research area.
+I found these following papers are interesting to extend the work done on Incremental Few-Shot Learning research area.

 - [iTAML : An Incremental Task-Agnostic Meta-learning Approach](https://arxiv.org/pdf/2003.11652.pdf)